BryanMantell/DataUploadAutomation/README.md

 ### 1) Importing

-Install all the [packages](#Help-Section) required for the project.
+- Install all the [packages](#Help-Section) required for the project.
 You can find what's needed in the [Help Section](#Help-Section).

-Read in all the CSVs needed.
+- Read in all the CSVs needed.
 The files you'll need are located in your measure's folder.
 Check the [Help Section](#Help-Section) for example code.

 ### 2) Editing and Renaming

-Edit and rename the Pedigree so that it only has the information needed for the NDA structure.
-Name it MeasureName_prep because this will be used to prepare everything before you do the final move to the NDA structure.
-The measure will need the following from the pedigree:
+- Edit and rename UO and UPMC data so that it only has the information needed for the NDA structure.
+Reference the Item matching chat below to see what items you will need to select.
+See "Example of Selecting and Renaming UO/UPMC Data in a Measure" in the [Help Section](#Help-Section) for example code.

+- Next, now that all the measures for each time point from both sites have the same amount of columns and the same names for those columns, we will bind them together by time point.
+This will be combining *UO_T1_DERS* and *UPMC_T1_DERS* into one data frame called *DERS_T1*.
+This will be repeated for each time point.
+See "Example of Binding UO and UPMC Data Frames by Time Point" in the [Help Section](#Help-Section) for example code.

+- Now that we have our 4 files separated by time point we want merge the relevant Pedigree information into our data frames.
+Modify the Pedigree information so that it only contains the relevant data for T1 and then merge by *FamID*.
+See "Example of Merging Pedigree info with the Data Frames" in the [Help Section](#Help-Section) for example code.

-mom guid, mom famID, mom interview age, interview date, sex.
+  *<u>Relevant Pedigree information: mom guid, mom famID, T1-T4 Mom ages, T1-T4 interview dates, Mom sex.</u>*

-Next, we need to take all UO and UPMC data from all time points and add it to the MeasureName_prep data frame.
-Before merging you'll need to rename the column headers, meaning you'll need to rename the UO and UPMC Qualtrics questions to look like this: "ders001".
-See the item matching chart for an example of what the questions will looks like for this measure.

-Once that's complete add a column named "visit"  and append it to the end.
-Populate the visit column with 1s representing that the row is from time point 1.
-Repeat this step for time 2, time 3, and time 4, changing the visit number respectively.

-Lastly, append "_mother" to the end of every mom_famID.
+- At this step we should have 4 files containing UO and UPMC data separated by time point and all the relevant pedigree information should be merged into all 4 files.
+But because we merged slighted different information into our sheets the columns names currently do not match so we cannot yet merge all of our data frames into one.
+So, we'll rename the date and age columns in each data frame so that their columns match.
+See "Example of Renaming the Date and Age Columns so They Match" in the [Help Section](#Help-Section) for example code.

+- Before we do our final bind we will add a column to each data frame called timepoint and we'll give the contents of that column which ever time point that data set represents.
+See "Example of Adding a New Time Point Column and Adding a Value to it" in the [Help Section](#Help-Section) for example code.

+- Now we'll bind all 4 data sets into one the same way that we blinded time points together!
+This will be the DERS_prep data frame.

 ### 3) Recoding Text to Numbers and Reverse Scoring: